eltorqiro/TSW-UITweaks/README.md

 Plugins
 =======
  * Suppress Character Sheet Scaling
  * Suppress Max AP/SP Notification icons

 Source Code
 -----------
 You can get the source from GitHub at https://github.com/eltorqiro/TSW-UITweaks

-To compile, you will also need my TSW addon utils package, which is also on GitHub at https://github.com/eltorqiro/TSW-Utils
+To compile, you may also need ElTorqiro's TSW addon utils package, which is also on GitHub at https://github.com/eltorqiro/TSW-Utils